This is our ethical eater’s guide to being vegan in Sri Lanka!

 In the Tamil eateries around the island you’ll find buckets filled with a variety of chutneys and sambols.
 You can help yourselves, ladle after ladle (it’s very easy to get over excited).
 Not only are all of the different pickles and chutneys uniquely flavoured and refreshing they also come by the bucket load.
 Did I mention you can help yourselves?

-Dosas are a pancake like dish of Tamil descent made from a batter of rice and gram.
+Dosas are a pancake-like dish of Tamil descent made from a batter of rice and gram flour.
 You can have them thick, thin, crispy, filled, spicy, however you like but make sure you try the masala dosa!

 Want to try making your own Sri Lankan food?